 - Vitamin D: Daily Value-600 IU.

-- I recommend you have your serum Vitamin D tested to find out if you need more than that.
+- Note that the amount in most prenatal vitamins may not be enough, especially if you don’t get much unprotected sun time.
+I recommend you have your serum Vitamin D tested to find out if you need more than that.
 Vitamin D is not only important for yours and baby’s strong bones, it’s also needed for neuromuscular and immune function.

 - DHA: 200-300 mg; this is often in a separate gel cap.